Start by seeing how your business is coming across

 Before deciding what to fix, it helps to understand how your business is being interpreted when someone first encounters it.

-This short Visibility Scorecard highlights where hesitation may be showing up — and what may be shaping who reaches out, what they expect, and how they compare your work.
+This short Visibility Snapshot highlights where hesitation may be showing up and what may be shaping who reaches out, what they expect, and how they compare your work.

 What’s usually happening underneath